 Centered on a commitment to the Bible as God’s Word to us, the truth that guides our lives.

-Connected with Christians the world over for 2000 years that believe in salvation through Christ alone.
-In this way, Anglicanism is part of a global Christian faith, or, as expressed in the Nicene Creed: “the one holy catholic and apostolic church.”
+Connected with disciples of the Way of Christ for over 2000 years, Anglicanism is part of a global Christian faith, or, as expressed in the Nicene Creed: “the one holy catholic and apostolic church.”

 Rooted in the earliest Christian church and upholds the teaching, promises and worship of Jesus, His apostles and the “priesthood of all believers.”
 (I Peter 2:9, NIV)